Group files longshot Arizona initiative bid to protect abortion rights in state constitution

 Arizona is one of at least 26 states that have either "trigger" laws that would ban all abortions if Roe is struck down or "zombie" laws like Arizona’s pre-Roe law that has not been enforceable since 1973, according to the Guttmacher Institute, which supports reproductive rights.

-McManus said Arizona is one of just three states with those laws that also allows citizens to write their own laws or amend their constitution.
+McManus said Arizona is one of just three states with those laws that also allow citizens to write their own laws or amend their constitution.

 Advertisement